TheTypoMaster/gray.net.au/posts/2011/12/05/Paypal-the_new_Grinch.rst

 .. title: Paypal - the new Grinch!
 .. slug: Paypal-the_new_Grinch
 .. date: 2011-12-05 22:57:04 UTC+10:00
-.. tags: blog,James
+.. tags: blog,web
-.. category:
+.. category: James
 .. link:

 Have you heard the news?
 PayPal has decided that donating gifts and money to